How are research-based assessment instruments developed and validated?

 - Revising again.

-Beichner described a similar process for developing RBAIs that might also be of interest to a new RBAI developer.
+Beichner described a similar process for developing RBAIs that might also be of interest to a new RBAI developer (Beichner 1994).
 This rigorous development process produces valid and reliable assessments that can be used to compare instruction across classes and institutions.

 How are observations protocols developed and validated?